Doubling Final Consonant or 1 1 1 Rule

 Check out this handy rule in the video below, and then read on for free printable spelling rule posters!

-Doubling Rule Anchor Chart
+Doubling Rule Anchor Chart at the end of the blog .

 You can print out this doubling rule anchor chart to display in your classroom/home and help your students/kids remember this rule.
 Just click on the poster and save the pdf to your device.